LBPHacker/R216/manual.md

 if unset. `adds` and `adcs` are the (uncommon) non-storing versions of `add` and `adc`, respectively.

-These instruction report an unsigned overflow by setting the carry flag and a signed overflow by setting the overflow flag.
+These instructions report an unsigned overflow by setting the carry flag and a signed overflow by setting the overflow flag.
 These flags are reset otherwise.

 ### SUB, SBB, CMP, CMB -- subtract and compare